Vietnam work permit for foreigners: Step-by-step guide

 Requirements for Vietnam work permit application

-1. Be at least 18 years old
+1. At least 18 years old with full legal capacity

 • Experts

-• Technical Workers
+• Technical worker

 • Executive Directors